10bhavesh10/MCQgeneration/README.md

 # NLP-Powered Article Summarization and MCQ Generation

-This project explores the application of natural language processing (NLP) techniques to automatically summarize articles and generate multiple-choice questions (MCQs) from the content.
+This project explores the application of **Natural Language Processing (NLP)** techniques to automatically summarize articles and generate multiple-choice questions (MCQs) from the content.

 # Key Features: